pinecoders/pinecoders.github.io/resources/README.md

 [ProfitView](https://wiki.profitview.app/home): Google Chrome extension that receives TV alerts and relays orders to crypto exchanges.
 Among PineCoders, has the reputation of being better than AutoView.

-[TradingView alerts to MT4](https://www.tradingconnector.com/) receives TV alerts and converts them into instant orders on MT4 (and MT5 soon) in forex, indices and commodities markets.
+[TradingView alerts to MT4/MT5](https://www.tradingconnector.com/) receives TV alerts and converts them into instant orders on MT4/MT5 in forex, indices and commodities markets.
 Latency is below 1 second.

 ### For developers